- Reference Number: HEY-130/2019

 This leaflet has been produced to give you general information about the effects a raised body mass index (BMI) can have on your pregnancy and in labour.
 It will explain what you can do to reduce your risk and improve your health by having a healthy lifestyle.

 Most of your questions should be answered by this leaflet.
 It is not intended to replace the discussion between you and your midwife or doctor, but can act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is a raised BMI?